ronammar/RepData_A2/README.md

 )
 ```

-Then, to render this analysis into html (and the `.md` file that is auto-generated from the `.Rmd`) do the following:
+Then, to render this analysis into html, do the following:

 ```r
 setwd("<DIRECTORY TO WHICH THIS REPO HAS BEEN CLONED>")